AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Notification Laws: Cancellations and Non-Renewals

-Can an insurance company cancel your insurance at any time?
+Can an insurance company in South Dakota cancel your insurance at any time?
 The answer is yes, and for any reason during the first 60 days of your policy.
 After the first 60 days, an insurer can only cancel your policy due to nonpayment, fraud, misrepresentation, or a revoked or suspended license.
-That said, the company must notify you that your coverage is ending 20 days prior to the expiration date.
+That said, the company must provide you with 20 days’ notice before canceling your policy.

 Non-renewals aren’t as highly regulated, as they just entail a company not renewing a policy at the end of its term.
 Still, the insurer must give you 60 days’ notice before your coverage ends.